 ¡Hola!
 The ability to speak Spanish is increasingly important: there are more than 300 million Spanish speakers worldwide.
-A major (BA) or minor in Spanish will help you prepare to be a global citizen.
+A major in Spanish will help you prepare to be a global citizen.

 You can also take Spanish classes to fulfill Lynchburg’s language requirement.

 You’ll take courses in language, culture, literature, and linguistics.
 Many students combine language study with courses in international relations, environmental science, education, or business.

 Spanish majors take a senior thesis course which includes an oral presentation and portfolio of written work.